Li Ping Thong

 About

-Associate Professor Li Ping Thong is the Associate Dean of Digital Design at RMIT University School of Design, where she leads the largest discipline within the School of Design, covering undergraduate and postgraduate programs in Games, Animation, Digital Media, and the Master of Animation, Games and Interactivity (MAGI).
-With over 20 years of international teaching experience across Malaysia, Vietnam, and Australia, she is a highly experienced digital design expert, educator and researcher, recognised for her depth of knowledge in digital media, curriculum development, and academic leadership.
+Associate Professor Li Ping Thong is the Associate Dean of Digital Design at RMIT University’s School of Design, where she leads the School’s largest discipline area across Games, Animation, Digital Media and the Master of Animation, Games and Interactivity (MAGI).
+With more than 20 years of international teaching, curriculum and academic leadership experience across Malaysia, Vietnam and Australia, she is a digital design educator, researcher and academic leader with deep expertise in digital media, curriculum innovation, emerging technologies and practice-led digital education.

-Li Ping’s work spans a broad and evolving range of digital design practice: immersive technologies, Virtual Reality (VR), Augmented Reality (AR), Serious Games, User Experience (UX) Design, User Interface (UI) Design, Interaction Design, Digital Storytelling, Web and App Development, and creative content production.
-Her focus is on building thoughtful and future-facing digital media experiences that have real-world impact - especially in education, sustainability, community engagement, and cultural heritage.
+Li Ping’s work sits at the intersection of digital design, emerging technologies, education, sustainability and community impact.
+Her practice and research span Virtual Reality (VR), Augmented Reality (AR), Serious Games, User Experience (UX) Design, User Interface (UI) Design, Interaction Design, Digital Storytelling, Web and App Development, and creative digital content production.
+Across these areas, her focus is on building thoughtful and future-facing digital media experiences that connect technological innovation with real-world social, cultural and environmental questions.

-As a CALD (Culturally and Linguistically Diverse) leader in a largely non-diverse design and technology field, Li Ping brings a perspective shaped by lived experience, long-term regional engagement and deep industry and community connections.
-She’s known for her clarity, strategic thinking and the ability to create collaborative environments where new ideas and practices in digital design can take shape and gain momentum.
+As a CALD (Culturally and Linguistically Diverse) leader in design and technology, Li Ping brings a perspective shaped by lived experience, long-term regional engagement and deep cross-cultural experience across Southeast Asia and Australia.
+She is known for her clarity, strategic thinking and ability to build collaborative environments where new ideas, practices and partnerships in digital design can take shape and gain momentum.

 Areas of Expertise